Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 ## About MainToolbar Class:

 - Visual elements with `MainToolbarElementAttribute` are handled by `MainToolbarAutomaticExtender` static class.
-Although you could, it's not officially supported to use this feature at the same time that manipulating the `MainToolbar` class.
+Although you could, it's not officially supported to use this feature at the same time that manipulate the `MainToolbar` class.
 - Remember that Unity's `real` main toolbar object is destroyed when editor layout changes.
 Every change made to that object goes away with it.
 Use `MainToolbar.OnRefresh` event to re-apply your changes.

 ## About MainToolbarAutomaticExtender Class:

 - This is the main manager.
-All the magic happens inside.
+Most of the magic happens inside.
 - This class **WON'T** do anything, unless you mark at least one type derived from `VisualElement` with `MainToolbarElementAttribute`.
 - When this manager initializes it applies some changes to style of native containers of Unity's main toolbar.
 This means that those containers behave in a way when `MainToolbarAutomaticExtender` is initialized and other way when it is not.